Krikas-Sec/Krikas-Sec.github.io/projects.md

 Host and manage Debian packages for tools like PortHawk.
 Add the repository to your system with a single command.

 ## More Tools Coming Soon!
-We are constantly working on new tools to make life easier for sysadmins and security enthusiasts.
+I'am constantly working on new tools to make life easier for sysadmins and security enthusiasts.
 Stay tuned!